Poland

 Consider using cost of living comparison websites to gain a better understanding of the potential costs in your host country.

-Poland is a price-diverse country, and prices of some services or products may be higher in larger cities.
-This applies to rent as well as prices in restaurants, public transport.
-Cost of living in Poland is, on average, 39% lower than in United States.
-Rent in Poland is, on average, 54.4% lower than in United States.
+Poland is an economically diverse country, and the prices for services or products are often higher in larger cities.
+This applies to rent, as well as prices in restaurants and for public transport.
+On average, the cost of living in Poland is 30.4% lower than in the United States, and rent is 52.6% lower.

 Dependents